pescap/EasyHPC/docs/source/horovod.rst

 Observations
 **************

-Every code would ran on the CPU, but with this implementation it will run on the GPU(s).
+Every code would run on the CPU, but with this implementation it will run on the GPU(s).

 Example: If we are working with a dataset of 60000 images, with 6 epochs and a batch size of 128.
 And therefore 469 number of iterations.